maciejmikosik/testory/doc/tutorial.md

         when(list).get(0);
         thenThrown(IndexOutOfBoundsException.class);

+`thenThrown` is overloaded to accept `Throwable` instance, `Class` or matcher.

 Notice that `when` in chained form catches any `Throwable`.
-This prevents `Throwable` from failing a test if result of `when` is not asserted by non-standalone assertion.
+This prevents `Throwable` from failing a test.
+If you want this to be detected, use either `thenReturned` or `thenThrown` to assert expected result.
-`thenThrown` is overloaded to accept `Throwable` instance, `Class` or matcher.

 # Mocks
 [stubbing](#stubbing) | [verifying](#verifying) | [matching invocations](#matching-invocations) | [spying](#spying)